Pedro Fernandes Lopes

-Pedro Fernandes Lopes (Coimbra, 22 January 1986), is the current Secretary of State for Innovation and Vocational Training of the Government of the Republic of Cape Verde.
+Pedro Fernandes Lopes (Coimbra, 22 January 1986), is the current Secretary of State for Digital Economy of the Government of the Republic of Cape Verde.
+He previously served as the Secretary of State for Innovation and Vocational Training of the Government of the Republic of Cape Verde from 2018 to 2021.

-Family
+Early life and education

 Son of José António Lopes (Praia – Achada de Santo António, Cape Verde, 7 September 1961) and Maria Isabel Alves (Coimbra, 18 January 1948).
 Family from Coimbra, Portugal and from Praia (Achada de Santo António) and Ilha do Fogo (Mosteiros), Cape Verde.

-Education

-Pedro Lopes has a degree in International Relations (University of Coimbra, Portugal), Master in Conflict Resolution (University of Bradford, UK) and Post Graduate in Strategic Marketing Communication (Department of Economics, University of Coimbra).
+Pedro Lopes has a degree in International Relations from the University of Coimbra in Portugal, a Master's degree in Conflict Resolution from the University of Bradford in the United Kingdom, and a Post Graduate in Strategic Marketing Communication from the Department of Economics of the University of Coimbra.
 He was President of the International Relations Students' Union of the University of Coimbra (NERIFE).

-Percurso Profissional
+Profissional Career

 In Portugal, he completed his professional internship at the Cape Verde Embassy in Lisbon and held the position of Customer Manager and International Business Manager in the areas of construction, commerce and hotel design at the Catarino Group companies – for the markets of Portugal, Spain and Cape Verde.

 In Italy, Pedro Lopes worked with the Trieste City Hall, where he organized workshops, conferences and promoted youth mobility within the framework of a European Commission project.

 In Cape Verde, Pedro was part of the team that organized the successful "Africa Innovation Summit – AIS" as Director of the African Innovation Exhibit and as Deputy Director of the African Innovation Summit.
 He was also a communications consultant, project manager and Executive Vice President of Wansati Communications and served as Communications Associate at the United Nations – in the city of Praia.
 At the age of 31, he became the youngest Member of the current Government of Cape Verde when he was appointed Secretary of State for Innovation and Vocational Training.